 What Can You Do About It?

-The biggest step you can take is to consume less sugar.
+The best thing you can do is to consume less sugar.
 It’s easier said than done, but it’s not impossible, and it gets easier over time as your body gets used to it.
 Start by replacing refined sugars with nutritive ones.
 These include more natural, paleolithic sweeteners like maple syrup, honey, coconut sugar, date sugar, and stevia.

-Quality proteins include whole grains, beans and legumes, and fruits and vegetables.
-Quality protein sources are grass-fed meat, wild-caught fish, pastured pork and eggs, and plant sources that contain all nine essential amino acids.
+Sources of good are whole grains, beans and legumes, and fruits and vegetables.
+Quality protein sources are grass-fed meat, wild-caught fish, pastured pork and eggs, and plant sources that contain all nine essential amino acids, such as quinoa.

 Need Fast and Easy Low-Sugar Snacks?